 And while Ansel’s archives eventually became part of the permanent collection of the Center for Creative Photography at the University of Arizona at Tucson, he made special provisions for the Special Edition Photograph negatives to be held back from the archive so that the tradition of offering high-quality original art at affordable prices would continue as a personal legacy in support of the arts and the environment.

 To see the full selection of these affordable and authentic Ansel Adams prints, visit the Ansel Adams Gallery website.

-Alan Ross Photography would like to acknowledge the assistance and support of the Ansel Adams Gallery staff and Freestyle Photographic Supplies.
+Alan Ross Photography would like to acknowledge the assistance and support of the Ansel Adams Gallery staff, Freestyle Photographic Supplies, and Print File.